dcernst/dcernst.github.io/teaching/mat441s19/syllabus.md

 Students are also expected to minimize distracting behaviors.
 In particular, every attempt should be made to arrive to class on time.
 If you must arrive late or leave early, please do not disrupt class.
 Please turn off the ringer on your cell phone.
 I do not have a strict policy on the use of laptops, tablets, and cell phones.
 You are expected to be paying attention and engaging in class discussions.
 If your cell phone, etc. is interfering with your ability (or that of another student) to do this, then put it away, or I will ask you to put it away.

 ### Textbook ###
-Our textbook for the semester is <i>An Inquiry-Based Approach to Abstract Algebra</i>, which is a free and open-source textbook that was written by me ([Dana C. Ernst](http://danaernst.com)).
-The textbook is designed to be used with an [inquiry-based learning](http://maamathedmatters.blogspot.com/2013/05/what-heck-is-ibl.html) (IBL) approach to a first-semester undergraduate abstract algebra course.
-While the textbook covers many of the standard topics, the focus is on building intuition and emphasizes visualization.
-The textbook is available [here]({{site.baseurl}}/teaching/mat441s19/materials/).
+The textbook for the course is “Topology Through Inquiry” by [Michael Starbird](https://web.ma.utexas.edu/users/starbird/) and [Francis Su](https://www.math.hmc.edu/~su/).
+The book is brand new and not yet in print.
+The good news is that the author and publisher are allowing us to use the book for free!
+The bad news is that the book will only be available in digital format and it cannot be posted publicly.
+A PDF of the book is available in [BbLearn](https://bblearn.nau.edu).

 I will not be covering every detail of the textbook and the only way to achieve a sufficient understanding of the material is to be digesting the reading in a meaningful way.
 You should be seeking clarification about the content of the material whenever necessary by asking questions.
 Here's one of my favorite quotes about reading mathematics.

 <blockquote>
   <p>Don’t just read it; fight it!
 Ask your own questions, look for your own examples, discover your own proofs.
 Is the hypothesis necessary?
 Is the converse true?
 What happens in the classical special case?
 What about the degenerate cases?
 Where does the proof use the hypothesis?</p>
   <footer><a href="http://en.wikipedia.org/wiki/Paul_Halmos">Paul Halmos</a></footer>
 </blockquote>

 ### Rules of the Game ###